okmatija/Prizm/CONTRIBUTING.md

 1. Update `changelog.jai` with the release date.
 Update `EXPECTED_COMPILER_VERSION_INFO`

-2. Compile using: `jai build.jai - release`
+2. Compile using: `jai first.jai - release`

 3. Select the following then do `RMB > 7-zip > Add to archive...`, use the naming convention `Prizm_X.Y.Z` and set the archive format to zip api/